Thank you all for attending the BioMove Symposium 2018!

-We cordially invite you to join the 1st BioMove Symposium from 26th to 28th September in Potsdam, Germany.
+The 1st BioMove Symposium takes place from 26th to 28th September in Potsdam, Germany.

 In four sessions, we are going to discuss the interplay between movement and biodiversity.